reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 ### Predicate Evaluation Order

-When we combine multiple predicates, we need to pay attention to the order the predicates are eveluated.
+When we combine multiple predicates, we need to pay attention to the order the predicates are evaluated.

-Consider following example:
+Consider the following example:

 ```java
 Predicate<Integer> isPositive = x -> x > 0;